phursule-apoorwa/Indian_Bird_Classification/README.md

 The comparative analysis showed that the EfficientNetB0 model outperformed other models, achieving a remarkable accuracy of 99.45% with a minimal loss of just 0.01712.
 This superior performance underscores the effectiveness of the EfficientNet architecture in handling the complexities of the dataset and making accurate predictions.

-The code uploaded is only for B0 model, to run other models(B1-B7) change the name of the model from B0 to the respective model you would like to run in at line
+The code uploaded is only for the B0 model, to run other models(B1-B7) change the name of the model from B0 to the respective model you would like to run at line #260.